Akaiafas526/Refactor-Landing-Page/README.md

 - CSS and HTML comments were added.

-- HTML divs were removed to use section for more common
+- HTML divs were removed to use section for more common tag.

+- All images and icon received alt tags.

+- Updated title from "website" to "Horiseon Website".

+- Functionality of webpage is as requested.

 ![Screenshot of webpage top](/assets/images/screen-shot-1.png)
 ![Screentshot of webpage middle](/assets/images/screen-shot-2.png)